Interactions-AI/odin/README.md

 The midgard [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/), provides node level information concerning devices like GPUs as well as system resources to the HTTP API which aggregates this information and makes it available as a central service that can be queried within the cluster.
 This information makes it easy to get cluster-level granular information including information that would normally be retrieved on single systems using `nvidia-smi`

+### Integrating with a metrics service

+Odin has been used as a framework for both large-scale training jobs within Interactions and autoML where a set of hyper-parameters are explored and logged via a metrics server.
+While in theory, any metrics server that can log and retrieve results from experiments for a given run would work, [xpctl](https://github.com/mead-ml/xpctl) is a service that is known to work well within the Odin ecosystem.
+It is an extensible, task-level metric service that (like Odin) is Mongo or Postgres-backed, provides a simple HTTP API for logging and retrieving experiments, and is containerized with images on Dockerhub.

+We will add more documentation on using a metrics service for continuous deployment and autoML in the near future.

 ## Setup

 There are [sample setup configs](https://github.com/Interactions-AI/sample-odin-configs) and a detailed tutorial for